apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     :start-after: [START transform_docker]
     :end-before: [END transform_docker]

-It is worth noting that the python source code (extracted from the decorated function) and any callable args are sent to the container via (encoded and pickled) environment variables so the length of these is not boundless (the exact limit depends on system settings).
+It is worth noting that the Python source code (extracted from the decorated function) and any callable args are sent to the container via (encoded and pickled) environment variables so the length of these is not boundless (the exact limit depends on system settings).

 .. note:: Using ``@task.docker`` decorator in one of the earlier Airflow versions